PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-18 05:16:53
+Last updated: 2024-04-18 05:17:26
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor